-Finally, closest to our work is the ABFT strategy applied to a hypercube-based parallel computer [37].
+Finally, closest to our work is the ABFT strategy applied to a hypercube-based parallel computer (Banerjee et al., 1990).
 The strategy relies on the detection and location of faulty nodes at runtime, based on error detection mechanisms that are tailored for three parallel applications: matrix multiplication, Gaussian elimination, and fast Fourier transform.
-The main difference to our work is that they assume a physical hypercube (they employ a 16processor Intel iPSC hypercube computer) while in our case the hypercube is a logical topology, which determines how nodes communicate assuming a fully connected underlying network which corresponds to the topologies of most networks used to run HPC systems.
+The main difference to our work is that they assume a physical hypercube (they employ a 16-processor Intel iPSC hypercube computer) while in our case the hypercube is a logical topology, which determines how nodes communicate assuming a fully connected underlying network which corresponds to typical HPC network topologies.

-Related work includes very few parallel sorting algorithms implemented with MPI [38], [39], although there are implementations on hybrid systems, such as Bitonic Sort on CUDA and MPI [40] and others that employ both distributed and shared memory [41], [42].
-MPI is the de facto standard for developing parallel distributed memory applications [43], [19].
-The MPI standards originally assumed a reliable infrastructure, and there were no features to be used to program faulttolerant applications.
-Recently, the MPI-Forum has specified the ULFM [20], [21] which includes several constructs to handle faults.
-As an example, in our implementations we have used the MPI\COMM\REVOKE followed by the MPI\COMM\SHRINK constructs to restore the MPI application by dropping faulty processors [20].
-More details are given in Section 5.
+MPI is the de facto standard for developing parallel distributed memory applications (MPI Forum, 2015; Fagg and Dongarra, 2000).
+The MPI standards originally assumed a reliable infrastructure, and there were no features to be used to program fault-tolerant applications.
+Recently, the MPI Forum has specified the ULFM (Bland et al., 2013; Losada et al., 2020) which includes several constructs to handle faults.
+As an example, in our implementations we have used the MPI\COMM\REVOKE followed by the MPI\COMM\SHRINK constructs to restore the MPI application by dropping faulty processors (Bland et al., 2013).
+Rocco et al. (2022) present Legio, an alternative framework to build parallel MPI applications fault-tolerant.
+The authors claim that, in comparison with ULFM, Legio is easier to use and show that the overhead is negligible.